wang-howard/podcast-scraper/README.md

 # podcast-scraper
-Simple search for podcast episodes using Listennotes API
+Simple scraper for podcast episodes using Listennotes API

+Powered by Listen Notes